Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: QMC simulation of the excitations

 The Coulomb interaction cannot be used for finite simulation cells to represent infinite systems, as the sums over particle images do not converge absolutely.
 Instead, model interactions mimicing the Coulomb interaction in an infinite lattice as closely as possible must be used.
 The use of Ewald interaction in particular can cause the exchange-correlation holes to interact with their periodic images \cite{kent1999}, also in excitations \cite{hunt2018}.
 Our results with both model periodic coulomb (MPC, used both in particle branching and energy evaluation in DMC) and Ewald interactions give the same excitation energies within QMC errorbars, hence verifying that at least the interactions of the exchange-correlation holes with their periodic images should be largely canceled \cite{kent1999}.

-The remaining finite-size effects that need to be considered are the electrostatic finite-size errors arising from the difference in the quadrupole moment between ground and excited electronic states, and the finite-size errors originating from the relaxation of the atomic positions in the simulation cell.
+The remaining finite size effects that need to be considered are the electrostatic finite-size errors arising from the difference in the quadrupole moment between ground and excited electronic states, and the finite-size errors originating from the relaxation of the atomic positions in the simulation cell.
 Both scale as $L^{-3}$, where $L$ is the linear size of the supercell, so that with particle number $N$, $L^3 \sim N$.
-There are also nonsystematic, quasirandom finite-size effects; oscillations in the electron pair density and the momentum grid are forced to be commensurate with the simulation cell, leading to random bias in energy.
+There are also nonsystematic, quasirandom finite size effects; oscillations in the electron pair density and the momentum grid are forced to be commensurate with the simulation cell, leading to random bias in energy.

 We estimate infinite system size energies $E(\infty)$ by fitting energies $E(N)$ from simulation cells with particle number $N$ as

 This simple form of the fitting function should avoid overfitting of the results.
 The exponent of the finite-size error function is chosen based on the above considerations.